 Research Fellow, Bioinformatics

-We regret only shortlisted candidates will be notified.
+Salary and benefits will be commensurable to educational qualifications and working experience.
+We regret that only shortlisted candidates will be notified.

 For further enquiries, please contact Dr October Sessions at firstname.lastname@example.org.

 This laboratory is seeking a Research Fellow with a PhD degree in Bioinformatics/Statistics/Computer Science.
 He/she is expected to be technically capable, hardworking and able to work independently.
 He/she should also be highly motivated to work in a competitive field of research and demonstrate initiative, creativity and effective communication.
 Previous research experience with biological data, data analysis (especially NGS data analysis), phylogenetic or data mining is highly desired.
 A successful candidate will demonstrate a good understanding of biology, statistics and have a background in the use of scripting languages like Perl, Python, R. Unix programming is essential.